-The AER has an independent Board made up of one Commonwealth member and two state/territory members.
+The AER has an independent Board made up of two Commonwealth members, and three state/territory members.
 The Governor-General appoints the members for terms of up to five years.
-One member is appointed as chair.
+One member is appointed as Chair.

-The photographs of the AER Chair and Board provided are owned by the ACCC.
+The photographs of the AER Chair and Board provided are owned by the Australian Competition and Consumer Commission (ACCC).
 You are permitted to download and publish the photographs subject to the following conditions:

 The photographs must be properly attributed.
 Requests or inquiries regarding photographs should be addressed to the ACCC Publishing Unit.